 For such a small design, the light coming out of this is very impressive.
 The Lume Cube is capable of putting out 1,500 Lumens of a 6000K cool-white light.
 This is very powerful, so be careful not to look straight at it and damage your eyes.
 The light output is dimmable between 0-1500 Lumens which is great because you aren’t always going to need that full brightness, in fact, most of the time you will probably want it dimmed down a bit.

 The battery life of the light seemed to be limited when I first saw the numbers.
-At full brightness it will only run about 20 minutes or so.
-However, at 90% brightness you can get 60 minutes+ and at just 50% brightness you can get upwards of 2 hours.
+At full brightness, it will only run about 20 minutes or so.
+However, at 90% brightness, you can get 60 minutes+ and at just 50% brightness you can get upwards of 2 hours.
 The Lume Cube is crazy bright, as we have said before, so really around half brightness will be the average amount of light you use from it anyways, making this battery life more than adequate.
 If you still need more, however, the Lume Cube will work with any external battery.
 Take note that when operating the Lume Cube at 90% or more, it will become hot and shut down after 30 minutes or so in order to cool down.
 This is a safety feature added in so you don’t cook the LED.

 Connected via Bluetooth.
 Controlled right from your App!

 The main way to interact and control your Lume Cube(s), is to use the iOS/Android App.
 There are two apps, the free one and a ‘Pro’ version that will cost you $2.99.
-As you’d expect, the free version is limited, and doesn’t allow for some of the more advanced features to be messed with.
+As you’d expect, the free version is limited and doesn’t allow for some of the more advanced features to be messed with.
 In my opinion, just cough up the $2.99 and use the Lume Cube to its full potential.
 The video below shows how to connect and control your Lume Cube straight from within the app.

 In the ‘Pro’ app you can have a lot of fun customizing your LEDs.
 This app allows you to adjust flash duration, light output, turn red-eye reduction on, use the optical slave control, and the ability to control 5 separate Lume Cubes at once.
 These features will allow you to come up with some pretty sweet lighting setups without having to take a lot of time and energy.
-The ease of use and seamless integration with the app is really what has me raving about it!
+The ease of use and seamless integration with the app is really what have me raving about it!

 Using the Lume Cube

 The versatility of this light is what really makes it stand out to me.
 The fact that you can just throw a few of these in your camera bag and have them wherever you go to enhance your shots is amazing.
 I’m not sure if it has ever been this easy to get this quality of light for outside action shots and underwater shots as well.
-The use of the optical sensor and hot shoe mount with DSLR cameras will attract many more experienced photographers, whereas the use with a simple smartphone app and GoPro will attract even the users just looking to shoot fun action shots.
+The use of the optical sensor and hot shoe mount with DSLR cameras will attract many more experienced photographers, whereas the use of a simple smartphone app and GoPro will attract even the users just looking to shoot fun action shots.

-The biggest things I would change is to make the optical sensor more sensitive and in an area where it can pick up other flashes.
+The biggest thing I would change is to make the optical sensor more sensitive and in an area where it can pick up other flashes.
 Right now it is on the front so a flash would need to be directed towards it for the slave flash to work correctly.
-It will basically only work with a SpeedLight as of now, which helps those with a nice camera, but it would be much more handy with some sort of on-camera trigger for those shooting straight from their phones or a smaller camera.
+It will basically only work with a SpeedLight as of now, which helps those with a nice camera, but it would be much handier with some sort of on-camera trigger for those shooting straight from their phones or a smaller camera.

 Imagine how easy it would be to throw a few of these around your shot to get the light you need, where you need it.
 Controlling all this light straight from an app allows seamless controls like we haven’t seen before.
 The possibilities are endless with this small light, see where you can take it, I’m excited to see what can be done!
-Learn more or purchase a Lume Cube for your own right here!